 e.
 On January 25, 1995, the Grand Union Company, a tenant leasing eight properties owned by the Company, filed a prepackaged voluntary petition for reorganization pursuant to the provisions of Chapter 11 of the Federal Bankruptcy Code.
 These eight properties' annual rentals total approximately \$1,450,000 (including two properties which are sub-let, representing approximately \$58,000 in annual rentals).
-The tenant is current in its obligations under the leases with the exception of approximately \$43,000 representing pre-petition real estate taxes on four of the eight properties.
-The Company anticipates being reimbursed for such amount.
+The tenant is current in its obligations under the leases.
 The tenant rejected the lease on one property located in Waterford, NY effective July 31, 1995 by order of the Bankruptcy Court on June 6, 1995.
-The annual rent for this property is approximately \$103,000, its carrying value at June 30, 1995 is approximately \$1,045,000 and it is unencumbered by any mortgage.
+The annual rent for this property was approximately \$103,000, its carrying value at September 30, 1995 is approximately \$1,045,000 and it is unencumbered by any mortgage.
+The Company believes the carrying value of this property is fairly stated.
 In June 1995, the tenant emerged from Bankruptcy.

 The tenant affirmed five of the seven remaining leases and allowed the two sub-let properties' leases to remain in effect.
-At June 30, 1995, the carrying value of these seven properties is approximately \$11,337,000.
-One of these properties is encumbered by a nonrecourse mortgage payable of approximately \$4,716,000.
+At September 30, 1995, the carrying value of these seven properties is approximately \$11,270,000.
+One of these properties is encumbered by a nonrecourse mortgage payable of approximately \$4,694,000.
 The Company has filed a proof of claim with the Bankruptcy Court for the rejected lease.